Ramification theory for varieties over a local field: Introduction

-In the case where ${\cal F}$ is smooth, the equality (0.4) specializes to the conductor formula (0.1) for the alternating sum of the Swan conductor, Corollary \ref{corUsm}.
+In the case where ${\cal F}$ is smooth and $V={\rm Spec}\ K$, the equality (0.6) specializes to the conductor formula (0.1) for the alternating sum of the Swan conductor (Corollary \ref{corUsm}).
 It also gives

-which is a generalization of the conductor formula of Bloch \cite{bloch} proved in many cases in \cite{KSI}.
-We deduce the equality (0.4) from logarithmic variants of the Lefschetz trace formula for open varieties Theorem \ref{thmlLTF}.
+which is a generalization of the conductor formula of Bloch \cite{bloch} proved under some mild assumption in \cite{KSI}.
+A special case of $\dim U_K=1$ and $V={\rm Spec}\ K$ has been studied in \cite{abb1}.
+A crucial ingredient in the proof of the equality (0.6) is a logarithmic variant Theorem \ref{thmlLTF} of the Lefschetz trace formula for open varieties.